rhespinosa/rhespinosa.github.io/index.md

 ## About

-Raul Espinosa is a graduate of ITESM, where he majored in Computer Science.
+Raul Espinosa is the CEO of Beora, who graduated from ITESM, where he majored in Computer Science.
 He currently lives in Monterrey, Mexico.

 Raul Espinosa has a proven track record building and leading balanced teams that can build genuinely exceptional products.
 He has unique expertise in using lean, agile and user-centered design techniques.
 Raul uses these skills and experience to produce working software without compromising quality.
 He ensures that solutions address the problem for real users to develop a desirable and usable product while reducing the risk of building the wrong thing.
 Raul uses an agile framework that allows for easy adaptation and mid-course changes during the development process.